Eastern Shore of Virginia 9-1-1 Communications

 PROJECT 11:

-RELOCATE SELECTED RADIOS FROM PUBLIC SAFETY TOWER AT ACCOMACK SHERIFF'S OFFICE TO STARS TOWER ACCOMAC.
-Scope of work to be determined following meeting with VSP Communications Engineer.
-LICENSED; INSTALLATION OPTIONS TO BE DETERMINED BY FUTURE SYSTEM NEEDS.
+· RELOCATE SELECTED RADIOS FROM PUBLIC SAFETY TOWER AT ACCOMACK SHERIFF'S OFFICE TO STARS TOWER ACCOMAC.
+SIRS, 800 MHz NPSPAC.
+INSTALLATION OPTIONS TO BE DETERMINED BY FUTURE SYSTEM NEEDS AND COMMUNICATIONS INFRASTRUCTURE WORKGROUP (CIW).

 Projects Completed 2009 - 2010